Risks and causes of cancer of unknown primary (CUP)

 People diagnosed with cancer often feel strongly that they must find out what caused it.
 But for many types of cancer there is no obvious cause.

 Cancer can just happen because of bad luck.
-Over years, a cell gathers changes to its genetic code (DNA) that eventually make it become cancerous.
+Over years, a cell gathers changes to its genetic code (DNA) Open a glossary item that eventually make it become cancerous.

 Cancer causing chemicals, such as those in cigarettes, may trigger one or two of the changes.
 But often, something just goes wrong in the DNA of the cell by itself – a bit like a spelling mistake in the genetic code.
 The damaged cell then begins to grow and divide much more quickly than normal cells.
 Or it doesn't die off as a normal cell would.
 The overgrowth of cells forms a tumour.